On homogeneous Hermite-Lorentz spaces: Proof of Theorem : Preliminaries

 \section{Proof of Theorem \ref{nonproper}: Preliminaries}

 Let $M$ be a Hermite-Lorentz space homogeneous under the holomorphic isometric action of a semi-simple Lie group $G$ of finite center.

-For $x$ in $M$, we denote by $G_x$ its stabilzer in $G$, $\g$ the Lie subalgebra of $G$, and $\g_x$ the Lie subalgebra of $G_x$.
+For $x$ in $M$, we denote by $G_x$ its stabilizer in $G$, $\g$ the Lie subalgebra of $G$, and $\g_x$ the Lie subalgebra of $G_x$.
 The goal in this section is to show that $\g_x$ is big; it contains nilpotent elements.